• Skip to primary navigation

 • 📖 Recipe

-My hoisin beef noodles features tender marinated beef stir-fried with bell peppers, leafy greens, and aromatics in a sweet and savory sauce.
+My hoisin beef noodles feature tender marinated beef stir-fried with bell peppers, leafy greens, and aromatics in a sweet and savory sauce.

 These Asian noodles are scrumptious and it hits the spot every time, thanks to the sweet and salty flavors of the hoisin sauce.

-Unfortunately this isn't a popular noodle dish served at Chinese restaurants or for takeout but you can easily make this at home with simple ingredients!
+Unfortunately, this isn't a popular noodle dish served at Chinese restaurants or for takeout, but you can easily make this meal at home.

 hoisin beef noodles